 WHERAS, San Francisco and other cities across the nation are part of a movement to eliminate institutional racism in partnership with the Government Alliance on Race and Equity (GARE), a national network dedicated to achieving racial equity and advancing opportunities for all.
 The Department's ongoing participation in GARE since 2018 has given staff the training, tools, and support to build the Department's organizational capacity to advance racial equity in its programs, policies, and services.
 To uncover challenges and opportunities internal to the Agency's culture and operations, the Department initiated an extensive 18-month strategic planning process that included focus groups, stakeholder interviews at all levels of the Agency and labor representatives, a quantitative case study of hiring trends among applicants for the Senior Eligibility Worker role, and a literature review of scholarly and industry research on best practices for advancing racial equity in the public sector.
-On September 26, 2019, the Department made a presentation to the Commission detailing its participation in GARE, the strategic planning findings in its report entitled, 4Advancing Racial Equity at the San Francisco Human Services Agency: Opportunities in Hiring, Promotion, and Organizational Culture' and recommendations for actions to advance racial equity in the Department.
+On September 4th, 2019, the Department made a presentation to the Commission detailing its participation in GARE, the strategic planning findings in its report entitled, "Advancing Racial Equity at the San Francisco Human Services Agency: Opportunities in Hiring, Promotion, and Organizational Culture" and recommendations for actions to advance racial equity in the Department.
 Included in the report recommendations is to bring forth a resolution to this Commission condemning racism in all its forms and advancing racial equity at the Department and City at large.
 In January 2020, pursuant to the recommendation of GARE participants and cohort of Department racial equity leaders, the Department formed an Office of Diversity, Equity, Inclusion, and Belonging in to advance racial equity in all areas of the Department's operations; and

 WHEREAS, on September 18, 2018, Mayor London Breed issued Executive Directive 18-02 directing the hiring of full-time staff to focus on diversity recruitment; expanded training on implicit bias, harassment prevention, and cross-cultural communication; and monitoring of disproportionate racial impacts in the imposition of discipline on employees.
-The Board of Supervisors, through Resolution No. 190547 on July 11, 2019, amended the Administrative Code to create an Office of Racial Equity as a Division of the Human Rights Commission, with authority to create a citywide Racial Equity Framework, analyze the impact of Board ordinances on racial equity, and create a racial reconciliation process; require City departments to create Racial Equity Action Plans and to provide annual updates on such Plans; require City departments to designate employees as racial equity leaders, and require the Department of Human Resources to produce an annual report concerning racial equity in the City workforce; and
+The Board of Supervisors, through Resolution No. 190547 on July 11, 2019, amended the Administrative Code to create an Office of Racial Equity as a Division of the Human Rights Commission, with authority to create a citywide Racial Equity Framework, analyze the impact of Board ordinances on racial equity, and create a racial reconciliation process; require City departments to create Racial Equity Action Plans and to provide annual updates on such Plans; require City departments to designate employees as racial equity leaders, and require the Department of Human Resources to produce an annual report concerning racial equity in the City workforce; and of color - have a right to live and thrive in our City and have a right to social services and supports to improve their quality of life and standard of living; opportunities for living with dignity; access to essential services such as food, healthcare, housing, supportive and protective services, community engagement and empowerment, and employment; and